sergeiudris/figwheelmain-calva-docker/README.md

 # figwheel-calva-docker

 - an example of running a figwheel-main from Docker with Calva
-- a temporary repo for the issue https://github.com/BetterThanTomorrow/calva/issues/296
+- a repo for the issue https://github.com/BetterThanTomorrow/calva/issues/296

 <br/>